LLNL/PyDV/docs/curve_control_cmds.rst

 color
 -----

 Set the color of curves.
-Color names can be "blue", "red", etc., or "#eb70aa", a 6 digit set of hexadecimal red-green-blue values (RRGGBB).
+Color names can be "blue", "red", etc., or "#eb70aa", a 6 digit set of hexadecimal red-green-blue values #RRGGBB.
 The entire set of HTML-standard color names is available.
-Type *showcolormap* to see the available named colors.
+Type *showcolormap* to see the available named colors which will show up in the PyDV plotting area (hit return to go back to your plots).

 .. code::